iampawan/pocketfm_downloader/readme.md

 2. **Pattern Matching**: Based on the specified pattern, it identifies the episodes to download.
 3. **Downloading Episodes**: The selected episodes are downloaded and saved in a folder named after the show.
 4. **Adding Metadata**: Metadata, including album art, is added to the downloaded files for a better user experience. *Requires ffmpeg installed in system*.

+## Warning

+1. **Use Responsibly**: Please use this tool responsibly and respect the content creators' rights.
+2. **Legal Disclaimer**: This tool is not affiliated with PocketFM.
+It is an unofficial tool created for educational purposes.
+3. **Do not distribute the downloaded content**: The downloaded content is for personal use only.
+Do not distribute the downloaded content without the content creator's permission.
+4. **Do not use this tool rapidly**: Using this tool rapidly can lead to a ban from PocketFM and I am not responsible for any bans.

 ## Audio Quality